gydgyfgudsiui/ETH-Beg/README.md

 ## Getting Started

-To use this smart contract, you need access to an Ethereum development environment, such as [Remix](https://remix.ethereum.org/) or [Truffle](https://www.trufflesuite.com/truffle), to compile and deploy the contract.
+To use this smart contract, you need access to an Ethereum development environment, such as [Remix](https://remix.ethereum.org/), to compile and deploy the contract.
 Follow the instructions provided in the "Getting Started" section of the README to compile and deploy the contract.

 ## Help